 Duty free finds: There is no duty free.

 Overall border rating: Crossing the border from Panama to Colombia (or vice versa) with a vehicle is, officially, the most complicated and expensive overland border crossing in The Americas.

 To live vicariously (sicko) or get a head start on the shipping process, check out our time-lapse video, below, which takes you through the entire process from stuffing in Panama to unstuffing in Cartagena.

 Thanks to everyone who contributed to our Tip Jar to help cover the cost of shipping our vehicle from Panama to Colombia.
 You were with us all the way.

 We didn’t have to make the journey from Panama to Colombia in a shipping container, but we did have to get on boat.
-Check out our San Blas Island sailing adventure from Panama to Colombia for details.
+Check out our San Blas Island sailing adventure that got us from Panama to Colombia.

 And if you know of an even more complicated overland border crossing between two adjoining countries, tell us all about it in the comments section below!